paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 - The dispute is already confirmed: Meaning that 1/3+1 nodes already participated, as this suggests in our threat model that there was at least one honest node that already voted, so the dispute must be genuine.
-- At least one signing participant of the imported votes has not exceeded its spam slot limit (more on that later).

-It is important to note, that a node might be out of sync with the chain and we might only learn about a block including a candidate, after we learned about the dispute.
+Note: A node might be out of sync with the chain and we might only learn about a block including a candidate, after we learned about the dispute.
 This means, we have to re-evaluate participation decisions on block import!

-This ensures, that nodes won't waste significant resources on completely made up candidates.
+With this nodes won't waste significant resources on completely made up candidates.
 The next step is to process dispute participation in a (globally) ordered fashion.
-Meaning a majority of validators should arrive at at least roughly the same ordering of participation, in order for disputes to get resolved one after the other.
+Meaning a majority of validators should arrive at at least roughly at the same ordering of participation, for disputes to get resolved one after another.
 This order is only relevant if there are lots of disputes, so we obviously only need to worry about order if participations start queuing up.

 We treat participation for candidates that we have seen included with priority and put them on a priority queue which sorts participation based on the block number of the relay parent of that candidate and for candidates with the same relay parent height further by the `CandidateHash`.
-This ordering ensures a globally unique ordering of participation and also prioritizes older candidates.
+This ordering is globally unique and also prioritizes older candidates.

-The later property makes sense, because of an older candidate turns out invalid, we can roll back the full chain at once.
+The later property makes sense, because if an older candidate turns out invalid, we can roll back the full chain at once.
 If we resolved earlier disputes first and they turned out invalid as well, we might need to roll back a couple of times instead of just once to the oldest offender.
 This is obviously a good